pouchdb-community/pouchdb-quick-search/README.md

 ### Multi-language search

-Recently `lunr-languages` developers had added the ability to search in multiple languages at once.
+Recently `lunr-languages` developers have added the ability to search in multiple languages at once.
 To be able to search from several languages:

 1) You should include `lunr.multi.js` from the `lunr-languages` repository.
 (Currently it is available only on master; they haven't tagged a release).